pavelolly/sigils/README.md

  {4, 4, 4, 4}}
 ```

-Notice that if number of grid rows is less than number of grid columns then shapes are placed in order up-bottom left-right and otherwise left-right up-bottom.
-This is done for brute force optimization purposes.
+Note: To optimize the brute-force search, shapes are placed in different orders depending on grid dimensions:

+If rows < columns: shapes are placed top-to-bottom, left-to-right

+Otherwise: shapes are placed left-to-right, top-to-bottom

 # Script for parallel computation

 If you want to find all solutions for a big grid with many shapes you may want to use several threads
-(it want help that much though: brute forcing O(n!4^n) is going to be slow anyway)
+(it want help that much though: brute forcing O(n!*4^n) is going to be slow anyway)

 You can generate shell script that starts several lua processes to compute things in parallel